You're viewing an older version of the aµtoPULSE help. For the latest version, visit online help 1.3.

 KNOWING THE aµtoPULSE ACCESSORIES

-We provide you with an accessory kit that includes everything you need to get started, including:
+We provide you with an accessory kit that includes everything you need to get started, contained in several places inside the packaging.
+These items include:

 IDENTIFYING THE aµtoPULSE COMPONENTS